-WARNING: Your trip can come to an abrupt end at a routine police check point if your driver has not fully complied with the drivers hours laws.
+WARNING: Your tour can come to an abrupt end at a routine Garda/Police check point if your driver has not fully complied with the drivers hours laws.

 The drivers hours regulations can seem complicated but the general rules are as follows: